-Does the Whole Family Need Life Insurance?
+Does Whole Family Need Life Insurance?

-Stay-at-home moms and dads sometimes have lower incomes, but don’t underestimate the financial value a stay-at-home spouse can bring to your household.
+Stay-at-home moms and dads sometimes have lower-incomes, but don’t underestimate the financial value a stay-at-home spouse can bring to your household.
 Stop and think about the cost of replacing all the services often performed by stay-at-home moms and dads.
 How much does childcare cost in your area?
 How about house cleaning services or the cost of a provider that can transport your kids to youth sports events, karate, or dance classes?
 Now multiply the cost by 20 years, the time your kids will be dependents.

-We hate to think of any situation in our family that can trigger a life insurance claim, but not having coverage in place can make an already difficult time even more trying if the unexpected happens.
-Fortunately, life insurance is more affordable now than in the past and you may be able to protect your family for less than you think.
+We hate to think of any situation in our family that can trigger a life insurance claim, but not having coverage in place can make an already difficult time, even more trying if the unexpected happens.
+Fortunately, life insurance is more affordable now than in the past, and you may be able to protect your family for less than you think.
 Just reach out to your agent or broker to discuss your needs.
 Today’s policies can be customized, allowing you to choose how much coverage you have and how long your coverage is guaranteed.